Black Sherif: Career

 Black Sherif began his career in 2019 with the release of his song "Cry for Me" on YouTube.
-His debut single "Money" was released on 25 May 2020, along with a music video.
+After this, he released another single titled "Mariana" on November 9,2019, before his debut single, "Money" was released on 25 May 2020, along with a music video.
 In May 2021, his single "First Sermon" was released, further increasing his audience.
 The song's sequel, "Second Sermon," was released in July and received a remix with fellow African artist Burna Boy.
-After his first sermon, he came across an up coming artist named Kay Study though nothing happened between them.

-Black Sherif breakthrough came in March 2022 with his single "Kwaku the Traveller," which reached Number 1 on the Ghanaian and Nigerian Apple Music charts and became his most popular song.
+Black Sherif's breakthrough came in March 2022 with his single "Kwaku the Traveller," which reached Number 1 on the Ghanaian and Nigerian Apple Music charts and became his most popular song.
 He released his debut album, The Villain I Never Was, in October, supported by the singles "45" and "Soja".

 Black Sherif has worked on songs by Sarkodie, Smallgod, Tory Lanez, Ardee, Bas, Stormzy, Amerado, DJ Breezy, Larry Gaaga and others.

 In August 2022, Black Sherif was named "Up Now" by music streaming service Audiomack.
-“I've had Audiomack since high school,” Black Sherif told Audiomack.
-“It was the first platform that I used and convinced my friends to listen to my music.
+"I've had Audiomack since high school," Black Sherif told Audiomack.
+"It was the first platform that I used and convinced my friends to listen to my music.
 It was easier, and it looked professional.
-It's been the primary thing for me to connect with my fans and share music.”
+It's been the primary thing for me to connect with my fans and share music."

 Black Sherif performed at the 25th anniversary of the Music of Black Origin (MOBO) Awards, which took place at the OVO Arena in Wembley, London.
-In December 2022, he hosted his debut concert, the "Mozama Disco Concert," in Accra.
+In December 2022, he hosted his debut concert, the " Zaama Disco Concert," in Accra.

 On 20 February 2023, Black Sherif won the Best Hip Hop award at the Soundcity MVP Awards, which were held at the Eko Convention Centre in Lagos.
 He played the Palladium Times Square in New York City on 20 May.

-Since March 2023, Black Sherif has performed at the Wireless Festival in Abu Dhabi, Something In The Water Festival in Virginia Beach and Afronation Miami.
+Since March 2023, Black Sherif has performed at the Wireless Festival in Abu Dhabi, the Something in the Water Festival in Virginia Beach and Afronation Miami.
 He is the first Ghanaian to perform at the Wireless Festival in the UK.

+On July 31, 2026, Black Sherif was featured on the track "Amazing Grace," the second song on Nigerian singer Davido's sixth studio album, Oriadé.
+Black Sherif was the only Ghanaian artist featured on the 13-track project, which otherwise drew collaborators from Nigeria, the United States, and France; commentators noted the pairing reflected his cross-border appeal across the Ghanaian and Nigerian music markets.

+In August 2026, hosted another sold-out concert at the Hammerstein Ballroom in New York, USA.
+This is part of the shows he will be performing at in his announced USA music tour.